ccswbs/UoGd7-Training/menuitems.md

 3. Select "+ Add Menu".
 Once selected you will be able to create a new menu.
    ![Add Menu Page](images/createMenu.png)
 4. Enter the title you would like to give the menu in the "Title" field.
-5. Enter the description you would like to give the menu in the "Description" field.
-(Optional)
+5. Enter the description you would like to give the menu in the "Description" field (optional).
 6. Select the checkbox if applicable.
 7. Once completed, select "Save".

 ## Editing a Pre-existing Menu
 1. Select "Structure" on the Admininistration Bar.
 2. Select "Menus".
-3. Locate the menu in which you would like to edit.
+3. Locate the menu you would like to edit.
-4. Select "edit menu" to edit the menu.
+4. Select "edit menu".

-## Adding / Editing Menu Links
+## Adding/Editing Menu Links
-1. Select "Structure" on the Admininistration Bar.
+1. Select "Structure" from the Admininistration Bar.
 2. Select "Menus".
-3. Locate the menu in which you would like to configure.
+3. Locate the menu you would like to configure.
 4. Select "list links" to edit the menu.

 ### Adding a Link to the Menu
-1. After following the above generic steps, do the following:
+1. After following steps one to four for "adding/editing menu links," do the following:
 2. Select "+ Add Link".
 On the new page, fill out the following:
    ![image](images/addMenuLink.png)
 3. Enter the title for the menu item in the "Menu link title" field.